-Finally, we return to the main question of this section: what about the K'ichean AF construction permits the transitive subject to extract?
 While in Q'anjob'alan AF the object remained low, here the object is attracted to a specifier of ν P. Crucially, the same equidistance of subject and object used to derive the hierarchy effect just above offers an immediate account of the extractability of the agent DP.
-The relevant configuration with the \bar{A} -probe on C^0 is shown in (120).
+The relevant configuration with the \bar{A} -probe on C^o is shown in (88).

-(120) Probe on C^o finds both arguments in Spec,vP
+(88) Probe on C° finds both arguments in Spec, vP